MichaelWein13/hackathon_dragons/README.md

 1. **Data Collection**: Fetch articles on the same topic in different languages using the Wikipedia API.
 2. **Translation & Normalization**: Translate all content into a pivot language (e.g., English) using a translation model or API.
-3. **Semantic Alignment**: Match sentences and sections across versions using NLP techniques (e.g., sentence embedding, similarity scoring).
-4. **Discrepancy Detection**: Identify contradictions and missing information using rule-based and ML models.
+3. **Discrepancy Detection**: Identify contradictions and missing information using rule-based and ML models.
-5. **Source Recommendation**: When inconsistencies are found, suggest other articles or sources that cover those gaps.
+4. **Source Recommendation**: When inconsistencies are found, suggest other articles or sources that cover those gaps, and summarize them.